Debugger: Reverse debugging

 Some debuggers include a feature called "reverse debugging", also known as "historical debugging" or "backwards debugging".
 These debuggers make it possible to step a program's execution backwards in time.
 Various debuggers include this feature.
 Microsoft Visual Studio (2010 Ultimate edition, 2012 Ultimate, 2013 Ultimate, and 2015 Enterprise edition) offers IntelliTrace reverse debugging for C#, Visual Basic .NET, and some other languages, but not C++.
 Reverse debuggers also exist for C, C++, Java, Python, Perl, and other languages.
 Some are open source; some are proprietary commercial software.
 Some reverse debuggers slow down the target by orders of magnitude, but the best reverse debuggers cause a slowdown of 2× or less.
 Reverse debugging is very useful for certain types of problems, but is not commonly used.

 Time travel debugging

 In addition to the features of reverse debuggers, time travel debugging also allow users to interact with the program, changing the history if desired, and watch how the program responds.

 Language dependency

 Some debuggers operate on a single specific language while others can handle multiple languages transparently.
 For example, if the main target program is written in COBOL but calls assembly language subroutines and PL/1 subroutines, the debugger may have to dynamically switch modes to accommodate the changes in language as they occur.

 Memory protection

 Some debuggers also incorporate memory protection to avoid storage violations such as buffer overflow.
 This may be extremely important in transaction processing environments where memory is dynamically allocated from memory 'pools' on a task by task basis.

 Hardware support for debugging

+Some processors have hardware support for single-stepping a program, such as the trap flag.

 Most modern microprocessors have at least one of these features in their CPU design to make debugging easier: